Italy’s ambassador to Congo and two others killed in ambush

 The driver’s name has not been released, but WFP officials said he was a member of their staff.
 The organization’s statement also said the team was conducting a field visit to a school feeding program in the town of Rutshuru.

-The area around Virunga has been a hotbed of violence for decades, and the village in which Monday’s attack took place is the same one from which two British tourists were briefly kidnapped in 2019, prompting authorities to close the park to tourists for nine months.
-Six rangers were killed in an attack last month, adding to a toll of around 200 who have been slain in attacks by armed groups.
+The area around Virunga has been a hotbed of violence for decades, and the village where Monday’s attack took place is the same one from which two British tourists were briefly kidnapped in 2019, prompting authorities to close the park to tourists for nine months.
+Six rangers were killed last month, adding to a toll of around 200 who have been slain in attacks by armed groups.

 Virunga is located amid a string of volcanoes that straddle Congo’s borders with Rwanda and Uganda.
 Armed elements from all three countries have competed over the region’s mineral riches and other resources for decades.
 The ongoing humanitarian crisis there has brought new targets for moneymaking by way of kidnapping for ransom.